Tummy Tuck Highlights

 Recovery after tummy tuck surgery is often over-estimated.
-Dr. Stoeckel typically has patients taking postoperative narcotic medication for only 3-5 days after surgery.
-Patients are up and walking around the day after surgery, but are of course restricted from vigorous exercise and heavy lifting.
-Most of Dr. Stoeckel’s patients report that the recovery was actually quite a bit easier than expected.
+We typically have patients taking postoperative narcotic medication for only 3-5 days after surgery.
+Patients are up and walking around the day after surgery, but are restricted from vigorous exercise and heavy lifting.
+Most tummy tuck patients report that the recovery was actually quite a bit easier than expected.

 What is the drainless tummy tuck?